brpandey/leetcode-notes/sys-design/hacking/39_interplanetary.md

   amount of data that is discarded is less than that of a large packet.
 * **Send messages redundantly**: For example, we can add a redundancy parameter that sends copies of the data packets to minimize the chance that all messages are lost.

   Redundancy increases the chance that a packet is not lost but increases the bandwidth of the transmission.
 In the diagram below, a redundancy parameter of three indicates that data packets should be sent three times without waiting for the timeout.

   The second send of the data is lost, but because the other two were successfully delivered, the system doesn't need to wait on retransmission.
 Similarly, there can be redundancy in the ACK message sends, as an ACK message loss will also trigger retransmission.

   ![](imgs/0118.jpg)

-* **An exponential increase in redundant messages**: As the retransmission atte increases, it becomes more important that the message is successfully delivered; there are more packets on both ends waiting for the missing packet to be delivered.
-One mechanism to encapsulate this urgency is to increase the number of redundant copies after the transmission fails, the protocol increases the number of sends from 1 to 2 sent per retransmission iteration, up to a limit.
-For example, in the diagram below, After the retransmission fails also, the second retransmission sends four copies
+* **An exponential increase in redundant messages**: As the retransmission attempt increases, it becomes more important that the message is successfully delivered; there are more packets on both ends waiting for the missing packet to be delivered.
+One mechanism to encapsulate this urgency is to increase the number of redundant copies sent per retransmission iteration, up to a limit.

+  For example, in the diagram below, after the transmission fails, the protocol increases the number of sends from 1 to 2.
+After the retransmission fails also, the second retransmission sends four copies.

 ```
 [0]